 With earmuffs in place, Stephan and William put rings in the piglets' noses this morning.
 It can't be pleasant for the pigs, but was soon done and they later seemed entirely unperturbed.

 This will lead to positive improvements in their lives when they're a bit bigger and used to where they live: with ringed noses, they can be let out into the wider paddock to graze.
 Without rings, they would have to remain in a small area because they root up the ground and damage the pasture.

 Looking at us with some suspicion when the job was finished.

-I read the New Zealand Pork recommendations on the use of pig nose-rings, which recommended the insertion of two of the clips we had bought, but Stephan said he'd always only used one and it worked, so one got two and two got one each.
+I read the New Zealand Pork recommendations on the use of pig nose-rings (no longer available in 2023), which recommended the insertion of two of the clips we had bought, but Stephan said he'd always only used one and it worked, so one got two and two got one each.

 I was about to get ready to go to town, so zipped out to check on 710 and 729 and found 710 in early labour.
 I waited, as I usually do at this stage, to ensure the right sort of feet appeared.
 But they didn't: these are back feet, not front!
 Front feet have much less visible white on their top side because upwards should be the dark hoof, not the soft white covering of the bottom of the feet.